remix-run/remix/docs/guides/data-loading.md

 />
 ```

-Now clicking the link updates both the URL and the checkbox state, but _the checkbox no longer works_ because React prevents the state from changing until the URL that controls it changes.
+Now we have the opposite problem: clicking the link updates both the URL and the checkbox state but _the checkbox no longer works_ because React prevents the state from changing until the URL that controls it changes--and it never will because we can't change the checkbox and resubmit the form.

 React wants you to control it with some state but we want the user to control it until they submit the form, and then we want the URL to control it when it changes.
 So we're in this "sorta-controlled" spot.

 You have two choices, and what you pick depends on the user experience you want.